devopsengineerDan/Daniel_project/Backup.md

+🌀 1.
+THE SOUL OF THE SOUL OF THE LAW
 ✅ ✅ ✅  SPIRIT /FIRE   ✅ ✅ ✅  🧨 SAAD / SECRET / MYSTERY
                                            👉 WILL               👉 WILL | DESIRE
 SELF -> WILL                               OBSERVATION           TIME